-- 1. Student must have participated in an exit interview with their high school administration and provide a signed Exit Interview Form - 2.
-Student must provide a notarized and signed letter from his/her parent or legal guardian, naming the school, providing the drop-out date, and providing parental permission for the student to be administered the GED® Test.
-(Parental Permission Form) - 3.
-Student must provide proof of Alabama residency
+Student must provide a notarized and signed letter from his/her parent or legal guardian stating the student has refused to attend the Exit Interview, naming the school, providing the student's drop-out date, and giving parental permission for the student to be administered the GED® Test.
+(Parental Permission Form)

-Individuals attending Private School, Church School, or Private Tutoring Program
+Individuals attending Private School, Church School, or Private Tutoring Program school, and has permission to be administered the GED® Test.
+(Parental Permission Form)

-- 1. Student must present a notarized letter from his/her parent or legal guardian naming the school, providing the drop-out date, and stating the student has dropped out of school, and has permission to be administered the GED® Test.
-(Parental Permission Form) - 2.
-Student must provide proof of Alabama residency.
+1. Student must present a notarized letter from his/her parent or legal guardian naming the school, providing the drop-out date, and stating the student has dropped out of